The foundational playbook for Founders to create the next

 While more than one growth engine can operate at a time, you only need one operating effectively to become sustainable.
 You may need to test to find the right one.

 The right growth engine may become apparent through your initial interactions with your Established Demand segment groups.
-If you’re experiencing mixed results, you’ll have to dig deeper into understanding your audience to fine tune or switch growth engines:
+If you’re experiencing mixed results, dig deeper into your audience to fine tune or switch growth engines:

-This will help you find the initial marketing and distribution channels to select/test.
+This will uncover the initial marketing and distribution channels to select/test.
 This is not ‘one size fits all’, so if a marketing consultant tells you to ‘be on Tik Tok’ without understanding your business, turn and run away!
 The potentially right channel for you could be social (Tik Tok, Facebook, Instagram, LinkedIN, etc.), or email, or inbound via search, or word of mouth, or old-fashioned cold calling.
 The appropriate channels is where your customers ‘live’.
-Different personas interact with different channels; and different are used across the stages of awareness.
+Different personas interact with different channels; and might be used differently across the stages of awareness.

 Know that in the impact space, marketing may need to overcome an additional burden.